Skip to main content

 email: "admin@yourdomain.com"

-Option 2: Manual TLS Certificate
+Manual TLS certificate

 kubectl create secret tls aurora-tls \

--n aurora-oss
+--cert=fullchain.crt --key=privkey.key -n aurora-oss

 tls: